 The board is presented with a wide range of reports on all areas of school management, which are backed up whenever possible with externally derived data or comparisons.
-For example, external reading tests; exams; GL assessments; ISDR government academic data reports, OFSTED report (March 2023), attendance and exclusion statistics.
+For example, external reading tests; exams; GL assessments; ISDR government academic data reports, OFSTED report (March 2022), SIP reports, attendance and exclusion statistics.